segmentio/segment-docs/src/getting-started/use-cases/reference.md

 ### Personalize first conversion

-Click on each use case in this section to view Segment's recommendations for the Personalize first conversion use case, which helps you convert prospective or free customers.
+Click on each use case in this section to view Segment's recommendations for the Personalize first conversion business goal, which helps you convert prospective or free customers.

 {% faq %}
 {% faqitem Accelerate app install %}